-In most of this interview I’m asking Jeff specifically about YouTube as a deliverable – but what he says about YouTube can also be applied to Vimeo.
-But the truth is, if our clients want their videos to be found by Google then they need to put their videos on YouTube.
-Most of my clients understand this and YouTube is almost always our target video streaming deliverable, hence its emphasis here in this discussion.
+In most of this interview, I’m asking Jeff specifically about YouTube as a deliverable – but what he says about YouTube can also be applied to Vimeo.
+But the truth is, if our clients want their videos to be found by Google, they need to put them on YouTube.
+Most of my clients understand this, and YouTube is almost always our target video streaming deliverable, hence its emphasis here in this discussion.

 YouTube: Two Instruction Sets